 If your oven isn’t getting hot then the first place you need to look is the bake element.
+(The bake element is the coil that heats when your oven is on.
+Most ovens have one coil on the bottom of your oven for baking, and one coil at the top for broiling.)
 Open your oven up and use a flashlight to visually inspect the bake element.
-Are there any spots that look like blisters?
-Is it cracked?
-If yes, then you’ll need to replace the bake element with a new one.
+Any spots that look like blisters or have cracks indicate that you will need to replace the bake element with a new one.

-Assuming the bake element looks normal, it’s time to get your hands dirty by opening the back panel.
-Before you do this, make sure you disconnect the power first.
-Look to see if any of the wires have become loose or look corroded.
+Assuming the bake element looks normal, it’s time to get your hands dirty.
+Before proceeding with this step, make sure you disconnect the power.
+Next, open the back panel of the oven.
+Inspect the wires to see if any have become loose or look corroded.
 You can also use a multimeter to check continuity in the heating element.
 If there is no continuity, then it will need to be replaced.

-Another culprit of an oven that doesn’t get hot is the thermostat.
-The thermostat regulates the heating element’s temperature by keeping it at whatever temperature you set.
+Another culprit of your oven not heating could be the thermostat.
+The thermostat regulates the temperature of the baking element by keeping it at whatever temperature you set.
+It’s possible that your thermostat just needs to be recalibrated.
+If this is the case, you will need a highly accurate thermometer.
 The thermostat is located in the main control panel.
+Look for a little screw in the control panel that can be turned.
+In some models, that screw will be inaccessible.
 Refer to your oven’s user manual for its exact location.
-It’s possible that your thermostat just needs to be recalibrated.
-If this is the case, there is a little screw in the control panel that can be turned.
-To do this, you’ll also need a very accurate thermometer.
-However, in some models, that screw will be unaccessible.
-This means that you should probably call a repair professional out for further troubleshooting.
+In this case, you should probably call a reliable repair professional for further troubleshooting.

-Electric stove: There is a little nub located either on under the striking plate or on the stovetop itself.
-Make sure it’s clean and that the striking plate is properly seated on the burner.
-You might also want to try lifting the burner up and carefully pulling it out of the socket.
-Check to see that everything looks okay.
-Plug it in again and give it a wiggle.
-If it’s loose, remove the burner again and then you can gently bend the burner prongs outward for a tighter connection.
+Electric stoves have a little nub located either under the striking plate or on the stovetop itself.
+Make sure this nub is clean and that the striking plate is properly seated on the burner.
+Next, lift the burner up and carefully pull it out of the socket.
+Examine the plug and the socket to see that everything looks normal.
+Plug the burner in again and give it a wiggle.
+If the burner is loose, remove the burner again and then gently bend the burner prongs outward for a tighter connection.
 Be gentle.